FortiGate

 Basic steps to implement a Remote Link Monitor:

-1) Select one or more network servers or services located downstream of the cluster
+1. Select one or more network servers or services located downstream of the cluster.

-2) Configure the cluster to periodically monitor access to those network resources
+2. Configure the cluster to periodically monitor access to those network resources.

 There is no real limitation on how Remote Link Monitoring can be applied.
-It can either be implemented in conjunction with Port Monitoring or in standalone mode.
+It can either be implemented in conjunction with Port Monitoring or standalone mode.
 It can be composed of one or several remote devices accessible from one or several ports of the FGCP HA cluster.

-1) Configuring and adding Remote Link Monitoring in a HA cluster configuration:
+1. Configuring and adding Remote Link Monitoring in a HA cluster configuration:

-The following information are to be specified:
+The following information is to be specified:

-6) The number of tolerable health check failures before a fail over is triggered
+6. The number of tolerable health check failures before a failover is triggered.

 Example of a Remote Link Monitoring configuration as defined above:

-# show system link-monitor
+show system link-monitor

 config system link-monitor